Privacy Statement of

 Scope of the data processed: an image of a person entering and staying in the area monitored by the electronic surveillance system capable of recording images within the area of competence of the camera, the inference from movement and behavior.

-Datastorage location and security: It is stored on a server at the seat of Matthias Church, the security of which is governed by the internal regulations in force at any given time.
+Place and safety of data storage: It is stored on a server at the seat of Matthias Church, the security of which is governed by the internal regulations in force at any given time.

 Name of the data processor: ActiveCampaign, LLC.